stephanieang88/Project-HTML-Website/README.md

 This is a HTML Website project that I have completed for my Diploma in Digital Media Creation course in 2017.

-To view the Homepage of this website, please navigate to a new browser window and insert the following URL:
+To view the Homepage of this website, please click on the following link:

 https://html-preview.github.io/?url=https://github.com/stephanieang88/Project-HTML-Website/blob/main/index.html

+Note: The website's accordion (horizontal dropdown bar) functionality is not working as this HTML site was coded with the Bootstrap version in 2017.